lpic2book/src/docs/lpic2.208.1.md

 `mod_access`

--   (MAC) This used to be the only module in the standard Apache distribution which applies Apachemod\_access what Apache defines as mandatory controls.
+-   (MAC) This used to be the only module in the standard Apache distribution which applies what Apache defines as mandatory controls.
 It used to allow you to list hosts, domains, and/or IP addresses or networks that were permitted or denied access to documents.
 As of Apache 2.4, this module is no longer used.